Snowflake-Labs/sfquickstarts/site/sfguides/src/harness_the_power_of_snowflake_with_informatica_idmc/harness_the_power_of_snowflake_with_informatica_idmc.md

 <br>	**o_orderpriority**
 7. When completed, the Group By tab properties should look like this:
 ![groupby](assets/Lab2_Picture52.png)
-8. In Aggregate tab, click the plus icon   to add a new field.
+8. In the Aggregate tab, click the plus icon   to add a new field.
 9. Enter **itemcount** in the Name field.
 10. Select **integer** in the Type dropdown field.
 11. Enter **10** in the Precision field.